-- The Alberta Law Fundamentals resource materials from the Legal Education Society of Alberta – the basic requirement is that you must familiarize yourself with Alberta law to the extent required to be able to practise competently in the areas in which you intend to practise.
+- The Alberta Practice Manual resource materials from the Legal Education Society of Alberta (LESA) in the area in which you intend to practice.
+This material is also available through a subscription to the LESA Library – the basic requirement is that you must familiarize yourself with Alberta law to the extent required to be able to practise competently in the areas in which you intend to practise.

 - The Law Society of Alberta’s Code of Conduct – mandatory

 - The Trust Accounting Rules (being part 5 of the Rules of the Law Society of Alberta) – mandatory

 You will only be expected to know the material identified in the reading list that is relevant to the work that you will be doing (Rule 66(4)(b)).
 If that requires the review of material not included in the reading list, then you must do that.
 Some areas of law are sufficiently specialized or advanced and this will be required.